-- We recommend that drying or heating up is not started before 24 hours after the end of installation.
-In some cases, however, an earlier start of drying and heating up may be acceptable.
-Please contact Refratechnik Steel GmbH in such cases. - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - The heat-up instructions must always be followed precisely.
+- Type NC concretes are insensitive during heat-up, and can be dried and heated up immediately after removal of the formwork. - Refractory linings should be dried or heated up immediately after installation in order to expel the contained water.
+Freshly installed refractory linings should not be left undried for longer periods.
+In exceptional cases, please contact Refratechnik Steel GmbH beforehand. - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - During the first heat-up, also make sure that no other materials are heated up, which are not suited for fast heating up. - The heat-up instructions must always be followed precisely.
 Hereby, it must be ensured that the respective heating curve is followed, monitored, and recorded by means of several correctlypositioned thermocouples.
 Moreover, a homogeneous temperature distribution must be ensured throughout the refractory lining.